 Cucumbers are loaded with vitamins, minerals, antioxidants, and have anti-inflammatory properties.
 Due to the high fiber and water content, cucumbers help prevent constipation by softening the stool and aiding smooth bowel movements.
 Antioxidants also help prevent toxic buildup that can lead to indigestion and stomach infections (16).
 Have cucumbers for snack or add them to your smoothies, juices, or salads.

-Avocado is the best food to consume if you are suffering from stomach inflammation.
+Avocado is one great food to consume if you are suffering from stomach inflammation.
 It helps to soothe the inflamed stomach and duodenum wall.
 Avocado also helps to change the microorganisms present in the gut and thereby helps treat colitis, autointoxication, and biliousness (17).
 Include avocado in your breakfast, in smoothies, and in salads to help heal your gut and improve digestion.

 Kimchi is a Korean fermented food, made of spiced cabbage or carrots.
-It is a great source of dietary fiber, iron, calcium, and vitamins A, B, and C. Since it is fermented, like yogurt, it also rich in good gut bacteria.
+It is a great source of dietary fiber, iron, calcium, and vitamins A, B, and C. Since it is fermented, like yogurt, it also is rich in good beneficial bacteria .
 Good gut bacteria help in digestion by secreting enzymes that aid digestion (18).
 Have kimchi as a condiment with your grilled or baked chicken/fish, or add kimchi to your food to spice it up and bolster your gut health.